Join Anna Maria’s

 Bake for about 35 minutes or until well puffed and golden.
 Shut off the heat , open the oven half way, and let the puffs cool slowly and dry for about 1 hour.
 The puffs may collapse if they are cooled too fast.

 Place the water, butter, and salt in a heavy saucepan.
 Bring to a boil.
-When the butter is completely melted, remove from the heat and add the flour all at once.
+When the butter is completely melted, remove from heat and add the flour all at once.

 Mix rapidly with a spatula . . . .